Tips for Successful Exhibiting

 • Are you trying to say too much?
 Trade show attendees walking down the aisle only have time to look at images, not read paragraphs.
 Go for impact over information.
 Big, bold images and concise copy rule the show floor.

-• Does your exhibit look like it represents the same company as your other customer touch points, such as your website, direct mail, or magazine ads?
-Integrated branding is more memorable and effective than completely different looks in different media.
+• Does your exhibit look like it represents the same company as your other customer touchpoints, such as your website, direct mail, or magazine ads?
+Integrated branding is more memorable and effective than different looks in different media.

 How Do Exhibitors Measure Trade Show Results?